-The athlete starts in a three-point position or upright with his hand and/or feet behind or on the starting line.
+The athlete starts in a three-point position or upright with his hand and/or feet behind or on the starting line, 1 m before the Timing Gate.
 To ensure comparability, we recommend to define and use a standard position of your choice and make use of the "comment" field in the results if you differ from your standard.